-HDI NIGERIA AND ACTIONAID NIGERIA SUPPORTED 673 INDIGENT GIRLS WITH RADIO SET FOR THEM TO CONTINUE LEARNING FROM HOME
+HDI NIGERIA AND ACTIONAID NIGERIA SUPPORTED 673 INDIGENT GIRLS WITH TRANSISTOR RADIO TO CONTINUE LEARNING FROM HOME

 |To ensure that girls in rural communities who have no access to e-learning gadget continue to learn during this pandemic, Human Development Initiatives (HDI) and ActionAid Nigeria distributed hand-held radios and batteries to members of Safe Space Girls Club in Alimosho, Epe and Badagry LGAs.|